tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Show students the code to fit the model and explain that the model converges to a high accuracy very quickly.

-Warn students that large neural networks like this are often prone to over-fitting.
+Warn students that large neural networks like this are often prone to overfitting.
 Adjusting the network architecture and the number of training epochs may help prevent overfitting.
-Neural Network architectures should always be validated to ensure that they are not over-fitting to the training data and thus performing poorly on new data values.
+Neural network architectures should always be validated to ensure that they are not overfitting to the training data, and thus performing poorly on new data values.

 Show how the classification report can be used to evaluate the model performance for each activity type.